Open-Collective-Foundation/docs/how-it-works/fees.md

 ### What do we use fee revenue for?

-The purpose of charging a fee is so we can cover our costs continue to improve our services for initiatives.
+The purpose of charging a fee is so we can cover our costs continue to improve our services for Collectives.
 Open Collective Foundation is a 501(c)(3) non-profit, meaning all revenue is invested back into our mission.

 Host fees go into our operating budget.
 It's completely transparent and you're welcome to [view our budget](https://opencollective.com/foundation#category-BUDGET) any time.